MushroomRL/mushroom-rl/examples/habitat/README.md

 sensors available to the robot, the rewards, the action discretization, and any additional information you may need.
 The second YAML file is optional, and overwrites whatever was already defined in the first YAML.
-> If you use YAMLs from habitat-lab, check if they define a YAML for BASE_TASK_CONFIG_PATH.
-If they do, you need to pass it as `base_config_file` to `Habitat()`.
-Habitat-lab YAMLs, in fact, use relative paths, and calling them from outside its root folder will cause errors.
+> If you use YAMLs from 'habitat-lab', check if they define a YAML for BASE_TASK_CONFIG_PATH.
+If they do, you need to pass it as `base_config_file` to `Habitat()`. 'habitat-lab' YAMLs, in fact, use relative paths, and calling them from outside its root folder will cause errors.

-* If you use dataset, be sure that the path defined in the YAML file is correct, especially if you use relative paths.
-Habitat-lab YAMLs use relative paths, so be careful with that.
+* If you use a dataset, be sure that the path defined in the YAML file is correct, especially if you use relative paths. `habitat-lab` YAMLs use relative paths, so be careful with that.
 By default, the path defined in the YAML file will be relative to where you launched the python code.
 See the navigation example below for more details.

-#### Rearrange Task Example
+### Rearrange Task Example
 * Download assets and the ReplicaCAD datasets
 ```
 python -m habitat_sim.utils.datasets_download --uids habitat_test_pointnav_dataset --data-path data